Ongoing Support that Evolves as Your Needs Change

 How does Takacs McGinnis Elder Care Law help families?

 - Estate Planning is for healthy people of all ages.
-It's for people who want to get their affairs in order with a comprehensvie estate plan that grows with them.
+It's for people who want to get their affairs in order with a comprehensive estate plan that grows with them.

 - An Elder Care Protection Plan is for older adults looking ahead to future care needs.
 It's for people who want to get a head start on protecting family assets and laying the groundwork for their financial legacy.

 - A Life Care Plan is for people whose health is declining.
 It bundles asset protection, care coordination, family education, advocacy, insurance support, and other services into a convenient package that promotes quality of life for elders while preserving family wealth to the greatest degree possible.
 It also provides caregivers with compassionate guidance and help with decisions along the way.
 Is a Life Care Plan is right for your situation?
-Read answers to frequently-asked questions about Life Care Planning and find out how Life Care Planning law firms compare to traditional elder law firms and non-legal Medicaid planners.
+Find out how Life Care Planning law firms compare to traditional elder law firms and non-legal Medicaid planners.